isomerpages/govtech-siot/_tech-stack/3-decada-cloud.md

 ## DECADA Edge

-GovTech provide a software solution that is x86/ARM architecture compatible.
+GovTech provides a software solution that is x86/ARM architecture compatible.
 The solution can be deployed either on-premise, or as a virtual instance on the cloud.
 Please see [DECADA Edge](/tech-stack/decada-edge/) for more information.

 ## Cloud-to-Cloud